A growing threat to European democracies

 Disinformation harms our society by

-During the COVID-19 crisis, misleading healthcare information, dangerous hoaxes with false claims, conspiracy theories and consumer fraud also endangered public health.
+During the COVID-19 crisis, false information on vaccines, misleading healthcare information, dangerous hoaxes with false claims and conspiracy theories endangered public health.
 More recently, aggressive pro-Kremlin disinformation and war propaganda has accompanied Russia’s military aggression against Ukraine.

-The European Union and its Member States are reinforcing their actions to counter efforts by actors who spread disinformation to destabilise our societies and democracies, try to exploit the crisis and put citizens’ lives at risk, as well as those who spread propaganda or hatred.
+The European Union and its Member States are reinforcing their actions to counter efforts by actors who spread disinformation to destabilise our societies and democracies, try to exploit a crisis, and put citizens’ lives at risk.

 |detecting, analysing and exposing disinformation|

 |improving societal resilience and mobilising the private sector|

 A strengthened Code of Practice on Disinformation